autonomoussoftware/documentation/owners_manual/owners_manual.md

         -   Only Metronome Authors can withdraw from their TokenLocker  contract, and only at the specific times above

--   Descending price auction of 8,000,000 tokens (representing the total initial token supply of 10 million MTN, less the 20% token supply retained by the founders).
+-   Descending price auction of 8,000,000 tokens (representing the total initial token supply of 10 million MET, less the 20% token supply retained by the founders).

 -   Initial supply auction will last up to 7 days.

--   Initial supply auction price is set at 2 ETH per MTN, with a floor  price set at 0.0000033 ETH.
+-   Initial supply auction price is set at 2 ETH per MET, with a floor  price set at 0.0000033 ETH.

--   In the initial supply auction, every 60 seconds, MTN auction price decreases by 0.0001984320568 ETH, linearly.
+-   In the initial supply auction, every 60 seconds, MET auction price decreases by 0.0001984320568 ETH, linearly.

 -   The auction continues until the entire 8,000,000 token inventory is sold or until the auction ends after 7 full days (10,080 minutes).